Data Management Plan (DMP) - Guidelines for researchers

 The aim of a Data Management Plan (DMP) is to plan the life cycle of data.
 It offers a long-term perspective by outlining how data will be generated, collected, documented, shared and preserved.
 The SNSF provides a template to help researchers complete their data management plan.
 Each project's DMP will refer to discipline specific standards and practices and thus its content may be different.

 All data collected and generated during the course of the research on which publications are based must be shared, provided no legal, ethical, intellectual property or other clauses prevent this.
 This data should be made available as soon as possible, at the latest together with the relevant scientific publication, and should be archived in recognized scientific data repositories that meet the FAIR data principles (IR 11.8).
 Data can be raw or processed, depending on the project and the discipline.
 Datasets must always be carefully documented with associated metadata, such that other researchers understand how the data was collected, as well as under which conditions and how it can be re-used.
 If specific tools are needed to re-use the data, this needs to be documented and, if possible, the tools made available.
 In any case, the provided data and documentation (metadata, code, etc.) must be sufficient to ensure their reusability.
+This also applies to software.
 Researchers are asked to explain in their DMP wherever these requirements cannot be met.

 Data sharing – best practices